-The 5,543 meter long track features 15 corners and 8 straights including two high-speed stretches.
+The 5,543-meter-long track features 15 corners and 8 straights including two high-speed stretches.
 With a minimum width of 16 meters, the track allows ample opportunities for overtaking, ensuring a suspenseful and thrilling race.
 The widest part of the track spreads up to 22 meters.
 The unique criterion of the circuit is that it can be split in to two circuits when required.
 The split circuits are situated on both sides of the circuit, the north side, and the south side with lengths of 2.8 km and 2.6 km respectively, thus allowing two races to run concurrently.

-The track is built using a specially formulated bitumen compound, which is smooth and not to oabrasive to suit the Malaysian climate and year-round use.
+The track is built using a specially formulated bitumen compound, which is smooth and not to abrasive to suit the Malaysian climate and year-round use.
 Smooth river stones were used for the gravel beds along the track.

-The track is electronically linked through a network of fiber optic cabling systems along the track to 27 closed circuit TV cameras, which is centrally monitored at the Race Control Room.
+The track is electronically linked through a network of fibre optic cabling systems along the track to 27 closed circuit TV cameras, which is centrally monitored at the Race Control Room.
 Every incident along the 5.543km circuit is recorded by the cameras and will be closely watched by the clerk of the course during events.